QhelDIV/yanxg_scholar/content/authors/admin/_index.md

 ---
 # Display name
-title: "Xingguang Yan   (闫星光)"
+title: "Xingguang Yan"

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Master student
+role: Research assistant

 # Organizations/Affiliations to show in About widget
 organizations: